 Subject persons must subsequently apply the AML/CFT measures, policies, controls and procedures adopted in a manner that they address the specific ML/FT risks arising from the particular business relationship or occasional transaction.
 Thus, it is important that the said measures, policies, controls and procedures be sufficiently flexible to prevent and mitigate specific risks independently of the extent in which they may potentially manifest themselves.
-How these measures, policies, controls and procedures are to be applied to particular risk scenarios has to result from the subject person's
+How these measures, policies, controls and procedures are to be applied to particular risk scenarios has to result from the subject person's Customer Acceptance Policy.
+In this regard, licensees are to refer to Section 3.4.1 of the Implementing Procedures - Part I which sets out the requirements for the Customer Acceptance Policy.

-1 Section 2 of the FATF Guidance on the Risk-Based Approach to Combating Money Laundering and Terrorist Financing - High Level Principles and Procedures.
+^{1.} Section 2 of the FATF Guidance on the Risk-Based Approach to Combating Money Laundering and Terrorist Financing - High Level Principles and Procedures.